 How to hang outdoor string lights

-Since this isn’t our forever patio, I didn’t want to crate a permanent structure, which makes this outdoor sting lights project perfect for people who are renting or not in a home long term.
+Since this isn’t our forever patio, I didn’t want to create a permanent structure, which makes this outdoor sting lights project perfect for people who are renting or not in a home long term.

 - Measure your space both for the amount of lights you’ll need and the space you have for the planters that will hold the outdoor string lights pole.